alphagov/publishing-api/README.md

 **Use GOV.UK Docker to run any commands that follow.**

-## Dependencies

-- [postgres](http://www.postgresql.org/) - the app uses a postgres database
-- [redis](http://redis.io/) - the Sidekiq worker stores its jobs in Redis
-- [alphagov/content-store][content-store] - content is sent to multiple
-  content-stores (draft and live)

 ## Running the test suite

 You can run the tests locally with: `bundle exec rake`.